wikimint/wmt/README.md

 ## 🔒 License
 This project is licensed under the GNU General Public License v3.0 – see the [LICENSE](LICENSE) file for details.

+Read our [Tokenomics & Security Summary](./tokenomics.md) for details about WMT token locking, supply, and audit notes.

 ## 🧑‍💻 Author
 Selvakumaran Krishnan – Developer and Founder